JuliaSmoothOptimizers/QRMumps.jl/README.md

 It implements a direct solution method based on the QR or Cholesky factorization of the input matrix.
 Therefore, it is suited to solving sparse least-squares problems, to computing the minimum-norm solution of sparse, underdetermined problems and to solving symmetric, positive-definite sparse linear systems.
-It can obviously be used for solving square unsymmetric problems in which case the stability provided by the use of orthogonal transformations comes at the cost of a higher operation count with respect to solvers based on, e.g., the LU factorization such as [MUMPS](http://mumps.enseeiht.fr/). qr_mumps supports real and complex, single or double precision arithmetic.
+It can obviously be used for solving square unsymmetric problems in which case the stability provided by the use of orthogonal transformations comes at the cost of a higher operation count with respect to solvers based on, e.g., the LU factorization such as [MUMPS](http://mumps.enseeiht.fr/).
+It supports real and complex, single or double precision arithmetic.

 ## Custom Installation